XRPLF/xrpl-dev-portal/content/reference-data-api.md

 | exchanges\_count | Integer | Total number of exchanges in the period. |
 | accounts | Array of active Account Trading Objects | Active trading accounts for the period |

-Each "Account Trading Object" describes the activity of a single account during the period, and has the following fields:
+Each "Account Trading Object" describes the activity of a single account during this time period, and has the following fields:

 | Field           | Value            | Description |
 |-----------------|------------------|-------------|